 Knowledge Base

-Commercial Insurance,
+Commercial Insurance, Plainly Explained.

-Answers to the questions risk managers, CFOs, and business owners ask most — about coverage types, policy structure, and how AI-native brokerage works.
+Answers to the questions risk managers, CFOs, and business owners ask most about coverage types, policy structure, and how AI-native brokerage works.
 Data sourced from NAIC, III, EEOC, and IBM.

 About Aiden

-Aiden Risk Technologies Inc. is an AI-native commercial insurance brokerage headquartered in San Francisco, CA. We combine licensed underwriting authority with a proprietary AI Risk Engine that analyzes 140+ data vectors in real time — including cyber threat intelligence, public filings, breach history, and market data — to deliver faster, more accurate commercial insurance for mid-market businesses across the United States.
+Aiden Risk Technologies Inc. is an AI-native commercial insurance brokerage headquartered in San Francisco, CA. We combine licensed underwriting authority with a proprietary AI Risk Engine that analyzes 140+ data vectors in real time including cyber threat intelligence, public filings, breach history, and market data to deliver faster, more accurate commercial insurance for mid-market businesses across the United States.

 Traditional brokers use AI as an add-on to manual processes built decades ago.
-Aiden was built from scratch as an AI-native brokerage — every step of the workflow, from risk analysis and carrier matching to quoting, binding, servicing, and renewals, runs on the platform.
+Aiden was built from scratch as an AI-native brokerage every step of the workflow, from risk analysis and carrier matching to quoting, binding, servicing, and renewals, runs on the platform.
 The result is coverage that reflects your actual risk (not what you self-reported at last renewal), certificates in seconds rather than hours, and continuous monitoring between renewals instead of annual check-ins.
-According to the Insurance Information Institute, the U.S. commercial insurance market processes over $400 billion in premiums annually — yet most mid-market businesses still receive coverage structured around annual questionnaires and manual underwriting.
+According to the Insurance Information Institute, the U.S. commercial insurance market processes over $502 billion in premiums annually yet most mid-market businesses still receive coverage structured around annual questionnaires and manual underwriting.
 Aiden changes that by default.

 Yes.
 Aiden Risk Technologies Inc. is a fully licensed commercial insurance brokerage.
 Our National Producer Number (NPN) is 22176471 and our California license number is 6018866.
 We are licensed to operate across the United States.
 You can verify our licensing status on the NIPR (National Insurance Producer Registry) or your state's Department of Insurance website.
-Licensing requirements and verification tools are also available through the National Association of Insurance Commissioners (NAIC).

 Aiden works with growing businesses placing their first structured commercial program through mid-market companies managing complex, multi-line exposures.
 If your business takes risk seriously and expects its broker to understand your operations as well as you do, we are built for you.